Azure/azure-dev/cli/azd/CONTRIBUTING.md

 },
 ```

 You can also set `AZD_DEBUG=true` in your environment.
-If this environment variaible is set, `azd` will pause early in its
+If this environment variable is set, `azd` will pause early in its
 startup process and allow you to attach to it.
 The checked in `launch.json` already has a configuration for this mode called
 "Attach To Process".